GET IN TOUCH

 Location: Room 237, building 1340

-I am Henrik Bech Seeberg, an associate professor in political science at Aarhus University in Denmark.
+I am Henrik Bech Seeberg, a professor in political science at Aarhus University in Denmark.

 I am a proud co-PI of the Danish Comparative Agendas Project where we gather and content code thousands of political activities, including queens speeches, interpellations, party manifestos and questions to the miniter.
 More info here.